3 Ways to Ruin Your Filipino Martial Arts Experience (for Newbies)

 My advice is to only pursue online training after you have absolutely exhausted all other methods to find a teacher of the FMA's near you.

-However, that's not really the problem I see most.
-What I see most are people who are copying snippets of what is usually either a demo or a slice of a seminar and think they know what they are doing, to the point of teaching it to students/peers.
+I mean people who are copying snippets of what is usually either a demo or a slice of a seminar they see online and think they know what they are doing, to the point of teaching it to students/peers.

 That is, they think they "know" how to do a drill so they think they know how to do FMA's.